careylzh/parallelcomputing/README.md

 # parallelcomputing
 How I learned parallel computing in SUTD's May 2022 run of "50.049 Parallel Computing and Multicore Architectures"

-As a creator, starting with full-stack software engineering, how will learning parallel computing help me?
+**As a creator who is starting his/her career in full-stack software engineering, how will learning parallel computing help me?**
+"*If I take a stone's throw measurement of who knows parallel computing in my workplace, very few people know it.
+I think the point of learning things as an undergraduate is s.t. when we need it we will be like 'oh I think I have come across this before in [mod]. '*" ~ Anecdote from senior who graduated at 3-4 years ago

 Ok so I have convinced and inspired by the advantages of learning parallel computing, HMW make use of this code base to accelerate my learning in //comp?
 This repo is organised thematically through folders in the root proj directory.